CHsle123/pmdg_livery_installer/README.md

 # PMDG Livery Installer
+This utility simplifies installing and uninstalling PMDG liveries for MSFS 2024, supporting both .zip (OC3) and .ptp formats.
 # Features
 - Install liveries in .zip (OC3 format) and .ptp formats to the Community folder.
 - Supports custom installation directories with symbolic links created in the Community folder (convenient for MSFS Addons Linker users).